mlcourses/lab-2-blog-post-group5_cs281/post.md

 - We also have to connect the GND pin adjacent to Pin 13 on the Arduino to the ground on the breadboard.
 This ensures a common ground reference.
 It's important to note that we won't use the +5V/GND pins on the power side to power up the Arduino, as it will remain connected to the laptop via the USB cable throughout the experiment.

-- Once we see the Serial Monitor of
+- Once we verify and compile the program, we can proceed to open the Serial Monitor of the Arduino IDE.
+If it prints out lines `OK` instead of `BAD`, then we can be sure that the circuit is behaving correctly with the outputs matching our expectation.

 - Below is the wiring circuit when connected to the Arduino: